Richard Long (artist): Work

 His piece Delabole Slate Circle, acquired from the Tate Modern in 1997, is a central piece in Bristol City Museum and Art Gallery.
 The piece is nearly 2 metres in diameter and is composed of 168 pieces of slate that came from the Delabole quarry in Cornwall, United Kingdom.
 The piece can be configured differently, however Long has specified a few rules on how it should be put together.
 All pieces of stone must touch so that they can be locked together and stable, as well as the pieces must form a circle.
 The connection of the slates and the geometric shape illustrates a common theme that Long portrays in his work about the relationship between man and nature.
 Long explains, "you could say that my work is ... a balance between the patterns of nature and formalism of human, abstract ideas of lines and circles.
 It is where my human characteristics meet the natural forces and patterns of the world, and that is really the kind of subject of my work."

 At Houghton Hall in Norfolk, the Marquess of Cholmondeley commissioned a sculpture to the east of the house.
 Long's land art there consists of a circle of Cornish slate at the end of a path mown through the grass.
+The New Art Centre in Salisbury is home to Long's Tame Buzzard Line (2001), a line of flint stones made to mimic the journey of a buzzard between an oak and an ash tree in the centre's grounds.

 Permanent installations include Riverlines (2006) at the Hearst Tower in New York, US (at about 35 x 50 feet (11 x 15 metres) this was at the time the biggest wall work he had ever made); Planet Circle (1991) at the Museum de Pont, Tilburg, Netherlands; and White Water Falls (2012) in the Garvan Institute in Sydney, Australia.